 On July 12, 2019, the Company optioned a group of claims covering approximately 21,600 hectares in central British Columbia.
-The Company entered into an amendment to the option agreement dated July 19, 2023, to amend certain terms related to the fourth tranche cash payment.
-As a result of the amendment, the following final cash payment remains owing at March 31, 2024:
+The Company entered into an amendment to the option agreement dated July 19, 2023, to amend certain terms related to the fourth tranche cash payment, and entered into a second amendment to the Top Cat option agreement dated July 24, 2024, to amend certain terms related to the fifth and final tranche cash payment.
+As a result of the amendment the following final cash payment remains owing:

-(ii) \$125,000 on or before August 1, 2024.
+\$130,000 on or before September 30, 2024.

-Details of how the Company may earn a 100% interest, taking into account the option amendment agreement, are below:
+Details of how the Company may earn a 100% interest, taking into account the two option amendment agreements, are below:

-- Making staged cash payments totaling \$350,000 over 5 years.
+- Making staged cash payments totaling \$355,000 over 5 years.
 On November 7, 2019, the Company issued 41,666 common shares at a fair value of \$18,333 in lieu of a cash payment of \$15,000 pursuant to the option agreement.
 As at the date of this MD&A, the Company has made cash payments totaling \$225,000 pursuant to the option agreement. - Issuing a total of 750,000 common shares in stages over a 5-year period.
-As at the date of this MD&A, the Company has issued a total of 400,000 common shares pursuant to the option agreement. - Incurring a total of \$1,250,000 in exploration expenditures over a 5-year period with a minimum of \$100,000 to be spent before the first anniversary of the agreement, which minimum expenditure requirement was met prior to the first anniversary; and - Granting the optionors a 3% NSR on the property, subject to the Company's right to purchase a 2% NSR for \$2,000,000 at any time prior to the first anniversary of commercial production.
+As at the date of this MD&A, the Company has issued a total of 750,000 common shares pursuant to the option agreement. - Incurring a total of \$1,250,000 in exploration expenditures over a 5-year period with a minimum of \$100,000 to be spent before the first anniversary of the agreement.
+As at the date of this MD&A, the Company has completed the required expenditures. - Granting the optionors a 3% NSR on the property, subject to the Company's right to purchase a 2% NSR for \$2,000,000 at any time prior to the first anniversary of commercial production.